Introduction

 To ensure precision, follow these steps:

 - Secure Properly: Use quality roofing nails to fasten shingles securely.
-Proper nail placement is crucial to prevent shifting that could disrupt alignment.
+Proper nail placement is crucial to prevent any shifting that could disrupt alignment.

 Advantages of Proper Shingle Overhang for Roof Durability